Timeseries

 Returns

-A new TimeSeries with the new values and same index, static covariates and hierarchy
+A new series with the new time index and values but identical static covariates and hierarchy.

 Return type